vcync/modV-Workshop/README.md

 ---

+## Limit the FPS

+Sometimes you want to limit the FPS (frames per second) in order to avoid a performance problem with your computer.
+For this you can double-blick with the left mouse on `FPS` in the bottom left corner of modV.

+This will open a dialog, where you can specfiy the max FPS you want to use.

+---

 ## Using OBS to record locally and/or stream to Twitch

 > OBS Studio is free and open source software for video recording and live streaming.
 Currently Linux, Mac and Windows Builds are available.